the Bento growth platform

 If you can protect yourself from bots and honeypot attacks you are good to choose single opt-in and can move to the next section.

-User behaviour is one of the strongest votes for single opt-in.
+User behaviour and opt-in rates is one of the strongest votes for single opt-in.

 Imagine one of your visitors is scrolling through Instagram, sees an ad for your business, clicks through and browses around.